 Garden & Gleaning Programs

 Volunteers are needed most during the main growing season, April through October.
 No gardening experience is necessary.
+Volunteers can schedule winter shifts, to help and learn about garden planning, and program development.
+Join us anytime during regular garden volunteer hours:

 Download the Garden & Gleaning Programs brochure (757 KB).